Travelport-xx/travelport-uapi-tutorial/lesson_2-4.md

 To do this, one must provide, obviously, the name of the landmark but also *not* provide a "location" with a city code as we have done previously.
 For example, let's assume we are looking for accomodation for a family vacation to Paris, France.
 With two adults and two children, we are going to need two hotel rooms and we are planning to spend a couple of days at [Disneyland Paris](http://www.disneylandparis.com/).

 For those unfamiliar with Paris' geography, Disneyland Paris _neé EuroDisney_, is 32km east of the center of Paris.
 Thus, a hotel search that used the city code "PAR" or any of the Paris airports (north and south of the city) will be unlikely to produce good results.
 We need to do our search for this landmark.

->>>> Providers 1G and 1V do not support bedding options.
-There is code in lesson4, commented out, that improves the set up of the hotel search to be for 2 rooms, one with 2 twin beds in one and 1 queen in the other.

 The key idea for doing a location of search is to use a search modifier with the location's name contained in it.
 You do that with Java code like this example from `Lesson4`: